 The tables below group common indicators of unusual or criminal behaviour based on the jewellery industry.
 Your business may experience other indicators not listed.

-Use this information as a reference during your ongoing monitoring and when reviewing customer activity.
+Use this information as a reference during initial CDD, your ongoing monitoring and when reviewing customer activity.
 If you aren’t sure whether something is suspicious, escalate it so the AML/CTF compliance officer can make the assessment and determine next steps.

 Learn more about risk insights and indicators of suspicious activity for dealers in precious stones, metals and other products.

 Go to: